14. A Monetarist Theory of Price Levels#

 We’ll use linear algebra first to explain and then do some experiments with a “monetarist theory of price levels”.

-Economists call it a “monetary” or “monetarist” theory of price levels because effects on price levels occur via a central banks’s decisions to print money supply.
+Economists call it a “monetary” or “monetarist” theory of price levels because effects on price levels occur via a central bank’s decisions to print money supply.

 • a goverment’s fiscal policies determine whether its expenditures exceed its tax collections